-Abbreviations such as 'i.e.', 'e.g.' etc. should be written without a space.
+Abbreviations such as 'i.e.', 'e.g.' etc., and the "f." after a page number (p.
+10f.) should be written without a space as the typesetter will add extra narrow spaces.

 There should be no comma after these abbreviations.

 3.6.
 Indentation